kainino0x/cis565final/README.md

 ####Intersection Testing
 Intersection testing was difficult to solve because we were somewhat limited by the structures available to us through the CubicVR engine.
 We spent some time figuring out the method to handle the cell-mesh intersections, which was more difficult than expected due to some limits in the libraries we used.

 The most significant one is that Bullet's btConvexHullComputer, which computes a convex hull mesh based on a set of points, seems to be unavailable in ammo.js.
-This means that we need to calculate our own convex hull mesh, or work entirely in convex hulls, which will result in some necessary approximations on the geometry.
+This means that we would need to calculate our own convex hull mesh, or work entirely in convex hulls, which would result in some necessary approximations for the geometry.

-In order to move forward, we plan to use Bullet's btConvexHullShape to create a convex hull based on our set of points, and use the provided data/methods for computing the fractures (as the hull faces are unavailable).
-The edges allow us to estimate wireframes of the meshes, but not compute the faces directly.
+Due to these limitations with the convex hull data exposed by Ammo.js, our next approach will be to do our operations directly on the meshes.
+In order to move forward, we plan to perform the fracture computations directly on mesh data (either an existing CubicVR structure or another simple implementation).

 ##Debug images

-The set of points on the convex hull of the original object:
+The set of points on the the original object
+(which is all that the btConvexHullShape stores):

 ![](img/hullpoints.png)

-The set of edges returned by the Bullet btConvexHullShape object (not useful!):
+The set of edges returned by the Bullet btConvexHullShape object (also not so useful!):

 ![](img/hulledges.png)